alphagov/govuk-frontend/docs/contributing/testing.md

 Automated testing helps ensure that the code changes we make do not unintentionally break functionality.
 Tests are automatically run against a branch, pull request, or when the project is built for release, and will notify us if a test has failed.

-In your project folder, run `npm test` to run the automated tests, including linting.
+In your project folder, run [`npm test` to run the automated tests](../releasing/testing-and-linting.md#running-all-tests-locally) and [`npm run lint` for linting checks](../releasing/testing-and-linting.md#running-all-linting-checks-locally).

 If a test fails, you should check your code for any errors, then update any tests you need to.